maritaca-ai/maritalk-api/documentation/api/en/completion.md

 ### frequency_penalty `float or null` <sup class="sup-opcional">Optional</sup>
 Default is `0`.
 Range is from -2.0 to 2.0.
 Positive values penalize tokens based on frequency in the conversation, reducing repetition probability.

 ---
-### logit_bias `object{str: float}` <sup class="sup-opcional">Optional</sup>
-Dictionary of tokens and their respective logit_bias values.
-This field is used to influence the model generation by increasing or decreasing the likelihood of specific tokens.

----
 ### max_tokens `int or null` <sup class="sup-opcional">Optional</sup>